 The 45-quarter unit RN licensure option

-A 45-quarter unit option is open to all LVNs who seek only the RN license.
+Licensed LVNs who have been admitted and are currently in our nursing program have the option of requesting the 45-quarter unit option for LVNs.
 Since the LVN choosing this option does not meet the requirements for a degree as outlined by the school, neither a degree nor a certificate will be issued; nor will a graduation exercise be included.
 In addition, the student will not be eligible to wear the school pin, cap, or other insignia.
 An RN license obtained through this option is valid in California and may not be transferable to other states.

 Prerequisite per BRN